-Gill net sampling will occur twice during the year, coinciding with high and low pool levels within New Bullard's Bar Reservoir and once during the summer months in USACE's Englebright Reservoir.
-Samples will be taken using variable mesh gillnets (i.e., adult net: 1-in. to 4-in. mesh, and juvenile net: 0.5-in to 0.75-in. mesh).
+Gill net sampling will occur twice during the year, coinciding with high and low pool levels within New Bullard's Bar Reservoir and once during the summer months in Englebright Reservoir.
+Samples will be taken using variable mesh gillnets (i.e., adult net: 1-in. to 3-in. mesh, and juvenile net: 0.5-in to 0.75-in. mesh).
 If the reservoir is stratified, six gillnets will be deployed at each location: one adult and juvenile net in pelagic water near the surface; one adult and juvenile net in pelagic water in the metalimnion; and one adult and juvenile net in the hypolimnion.
 If the reservoir is not stratified, than the nets will be placed at the surface, at 40 percent of total depth, and 80 percent of total depth (not exceeding 100 feet of depth).
 The times of deployment and locations of each gillnet set will be recorded, and photographs will be taken of each gillnet after deployment to document both location and placement relative to the shoreline.
 The gillnets will be set for one day and night period (i.e., approximately 24 hours, dependant on CDFG approval) to facilitate good coverage and will be checked each morning and evening to separate the diel period.

 Fish will be identified, where possible, as to origin; hatchery or wild stock (i.e., basic visual identification, such as a clipped adipose fin).
-After fish are captured, each fish will be processed, and information will be collected regarding species identification, fork length, weight, and, if applicable, notes on general condition.
+After fish are captured, each fish will be processed, and information will be collected regarding species identification, length (total length of all fish species without forked caudle fins and fork length for all species with forked caudle fins), weight, and, if applicable, notes on general condition.